 - Georgian College

 - Centennial College

-Joint programs allow you to combine a university degree with an Ontario college diploma or certificate program.
-For example, York’s communication studies program is a joint program with Seneca College.
+Dual Credential programs allow you to combine a university degree with an Ontario college diploma or certificate program.
+For example, York’s communication studies program is a dual credential program with Seneca College.

 - International Project Management with Humber College

 A collaborative program is one in which several schools work together to provide comprehensive education programs, with colleges providing the smaller, more hands-on approach and degree-level courses provided by the larger university.
 At York, we offer a collaborative nursing program in partnership with Seneca College of Applied Arts & Technology and Georgian College.
 View the Collaborative Nursing Program page.